alvinsi/distance-calculator/README.md

 - If there are even number of routes, average distance and duration of trip is shown.
 - If there are odd number of routes, middle value of sorted array is taken as distance and duration of trip.

-# Step
+# Steps
 1. npm install
-2. nodemon server.js
+2. nodemon server.js / node server.js
 3. http://localhost:3000